Local Access Centre

 JENNY PARMAR

-Director, Client Care & Social Media
+Trustee, Client Care & Social Media

-As the newest and youngest director; Jenny is the first point of contact for Local Access Centre on a daily basis, taking all inbound calls for enquiries, issues and complaints.
+As the newest and youngest trustee; Jenny is the first point of contact for Local Access Centre on a daily basis, taking all inbound calls for enquiries, issues and complaints.
 With a clear background in business and I.T. she mainly deals with the amending, developing and updating of the social media accounts as well as funding applications.
 Jenny started off as a volunteer and has worked her way up by showing her true ambitiousness, commitment and dedication to the charity.

 Get in touch